AlexHFriedrich/DM_Project/readme.md

 3. After successfully preparing the Python environment, navigate to the specific task folder.

-4. Run the task using the following command:
+4. Run the task by navigating to the corresponding folder and then using the following command:

     ```bash
     python main.py
     ```

+Notes for task 3: The code checks automatically if a GPU is available but also runs on CPU without problems, but does yield worse results.